entando/entando-docs/vuepress/README.md

 ### Tips
 * Run `yarn docs:check-md` before submitting a PR.
 This will verify internal links are functional.
 * For a more complete link check consider running a full link checker scan (e.g. via deadlinkchecker.com) against staging or prod.
 This has been done for major docs releases.
 * To keep 2 versions of the documents in relative sync, use an rsync command.
 Top-level files will need to be reviewed specifically to recover/remove version-specific changes.
+This command can also be run via `yarn docs:check-v62`.
 ```
-rsync -av --delete --exclude 'docs/README.md' --exclude 'tutorials/README.md' next/ v6.2/
+rsync -av --delete --exclude 'docs/README.md' --exclude 'tutorials/README.md' docs/next/ docs/v6.2/
 ```
 * When referencing a single file, please use `.md` rather than `.html`, per Vuepress guidelines.
 * Internal links should use relative paths, e.g. `./getting-started/` rather than